blocto/blocto-unity-sdk/Readme.md

 # FCL-Unity Demp App

 The reposityory contains fcl-unity, blocto-unity-sdk and demp app.
-The demo app demonstrates how easy it is to string the blocto wallet
+This demo application demonstrates how it is to access the blocto wallet through fcl-unity and blocto-unity-sdk.

 ## Requirements